-Prior to his retirement in January 2018, Jim Sharrock’s broad-based business transactions practice encompassed the areas of real estate law, mergers and acquisitions, transaction financing, business entity and joint venture formation and restructuring, low income housing tax credit development, professional employer organization operations, and other commercial transactions.
+Prior to his retirement in January 2018, Jim Sharrock’s business transactions practice encompassed real estate law, mergers and acquisitions, transaction financing, business entity formation and restructuring, low income housing tax credit development, professional employer organization operations, and other commercial transactions.
 His achievements earned him inclusion in the Chambers USA Guide to America’s Leading Lawyers for Business in the field of real estate law and in The Best Lawyers in America in the area of business organizations law.

-Jim was recognized by the Oklahoma Bar Association in 2009 wth its Outstanding Service to the Public award.
-In 2008 and again in 2015, Jim was honored with the The Journal Record’s Leadership in Law Award, which recognizes legal professionals for their professional and civic contributions to the state.
-He was also the 2005 recipient of the Rotary International’s Four Avenues of Service Citation.
-He received Leadership Oklahoma City’s Paragon Award for exemplary service to the community in 1998 and the organization’s Zach D. Taylor Award Servant Leadership Award in 2017.
+Jim was recognized by the Oklahoma Bar Association in 2009 with its Outstanding Service to the Public Award.
+In 2008 and again in 2015, Jim was honored with The Journal Record’s Leadership in Law Award, which recognizes legal professionals for their professional and civic contributions to the state.
+He was the 2005 recipient of Rotary International’s Four Avenues of Service Citation.
+Jim received Leadership Oklahoma City’s Paragon Award for exemplary service to the community in 1998 and the organization’s Zach D. Taylor Award Servant Leadership Award in 2017.

-Over the years, Jim’s numerous contributions to the community have included serving in as president of the Rotary Club of Oklahoma City, Leadership Oklahoma City, Rotary Club 29 Foundation, Youth Leadership Exchange, Rebuilding Together, and the Edmond Public Schools Foundation.
-In addition to serving on the board of directors of the Quail Creek Golf and Country Club, he also serves as vice chair of the board of directors of LifeShare Transplant Donor Services of Oklahoma and as Region 4 (Oklahoma and Texas) representative to the Patient Affairs Committee of the United Network for Organ Sharing.
+Over the years, Jim’s numerous contributions to the community have included serving as president of the Rotary Club of Oklahoma City, Leadership Oklahoma City, Rotary Club 29 Foundation, Youth Leadership Exchange, Rebuilding Together, and the Edmond Public Schools Foundation.
+He has also previously served as vice president of Quail Creek Golf and Country Club.

 Jim’s career experience also includes serving in the U.S. Army Reserve as an artillery officer from 1970-1978.